M.Ed. in Learning Design & Technology (Online)

-The online master’s degree in Educational Technology prepares students to become instructional designers and technology leaders, using the potential of today’s technologies to design and develop effective, engaging instruction for a variety of audiences.
+The online master’s degree in Learning Design & Technology prepares students to become instructional designers and technology leaders, using the potential of today’s technologies to design and develop effective, engaging instruction for a variety of audiences.
 Students develop a strong foundation in instructional design, learning theory, and innovative educational practices supported by technology.

-Educational Technology prepares students to work in the fast-growing field of learning technologies as:
+Learning Design & Technology prepares students to work in the fast-growing field of Learning Design & Technology as:

 - Instructional designers